Summary

 Teams typically fall into one of three traps:

 Mistake 1: Embedding metadata in every time-series row.
-Instead of storing (timestamp, sensor_id, value), they store (timestamp, sensor_id, value, building_name, machine_name, manufacturer, sensor_type, unit, ...).
+Instead of storing (timestamp, sensor_id, value), the row stores (timestamp, sensor_id, value, building_name, machine_name, manufacturer, sensor_type, unit, ...).
 A row that should be 24 bytes becomes 500 bytes.
-With billions of rows, this means terabytes of redundant data, slower queries, and a nightmare when metadata changes (do you backfill every historical row?).
+With billions of rows, this results in terabytes of redundant data, slower queries, and serious difficulty when metadata change (does one backfill every historical row?).

 Mistake 2: Complete separation without proper linking.
-Metadata lives in PostgreSQL, time-series lives in InfluxDB, and the only link is a sensor name string that someone typed manually.
-Sensor names get changed, new sensors get added to the time-series database without being registered in the metadata database, and suddenly 15% of your readings are orphaned — you have data from sensors that do not exist in your metadata system.
+Metadata reside in PostgreSQL, time-series in InfluxDB, and the only link is a sensor-name string entered manually.
+For teams operating this kind of split architecture and considering migration of the InfluxDB side to a lakehouse, the InfluxDB-to-AWS Iceberg pipeline guide describes how to do so while preserving the sensor-id bridge.
+Sensor names change, new sensors are added to the time-series database without being registered in the metadata database, and suddenly 15 per cent of readings are orphaned—data exist for sensors absent from the metadata system.

 Mistake 3: Using one database for everything.
-Forcing all data into PostgreSQL means time-series queries are slow (no time-partitioning, no columnar compression).
-Forcing everything into InfluxDB means metadata queries are impossible (no JOINs, no foreign keys, no transactions).
+Forcing all data into PostgreSQL makes time-series queries slow (no time-partitioning, no columnar compression).
+Forcing everything into InfluxDB makes metadata queries impossible (no JOINs, no foreign keys, no transactions).
 Neither database excels at the other’s workload.

 sensor_id is the bridge between metadata and time-series.
-Your architecture must make it easy to start from either side — filter by metadata attributes and then fetch time-series, or detect time-series anomalies and then look up metadata context.
+The architecture must make it straightforward to begin from either side—filtering by metadata attributes and then fetching time-series, or detecting time-series anomalies and then retrieving the metadata context.

 Architecture Patterns

 There is no single “right” architecture for combining metadata and time-series data.
-The best choice depends on your scale, team expertise, existing infrastructure, and query patterns.
-Here are four proven patterns, from the most commonly recommended to the most specialized.
+The most appropriate choice depends on scale, team expertise, existing infrastructure, and query patterns.
+Four proven patterns are described below, from the most commonly recommended to the most specialised.

-This is the pattern I recommend for most teams, and the one we will spend the most time on.
-TimescaleDB is a PostgreSQL extension that adds time-series capabilities — hypertables, automatic partitioning by time, continuous aggregates, and compression — while keeping full PostgreSQL functionality.
-Because it runs inside PostgreSQL, you get native SQL JOINs between your metadata tables and your time-series hypertables.
+This is the pattern recommended for most teams and the one to which the discussion devotes the most attention.
+TimescaleDB is a PostgreSQL extension that adds time-series capabilities—hypertables, automatic time partitioning, continuous aggregates, and compression—while preserving full PostgreSQL functionality.
+Because it runs within PostgreSQL, native SQL JOINs are available between metadata tables and time-series hypertables.

 -- Enable TimescaleDB